kkwong44/travelogue/README.md

 The user stories are:

-* Reset Password
+* User Story #12 - Reset Password
     * User able to reset forgotten password
-* Filter by Country
+* User Story #23 - Filter by Country
     * User able to filter posts from list of all countries
-* Sort Posts
+* User Story #31 - Sort Posts
     * User able to sort posts by fields such as date and country
-* Contact Form
+* User Story #19 - Contact Form
     * Provide users a contact form
-* Response to Request
+* User Story #20 - Response to Request
     * Initial response to contact form automatically by email

 As mentioned in the features section that current User Profiles is only an extension of users from Django table.
 The intention of the user profiles is to provide additional future features such as user’s photo or avatar, social media accounts and date joined as a member.